2008 Noida double murder case: In popular culture

 In 2008, Balaji Telefilms decided to depict an "inspired" version of the murder case on their soap opera Kahaani Ghar Ghar Ki.
 Nupur Talwar requested the National Commission for Protection of Child Rights (NCPCR) to stop Balaji Telefilms from airing the show, saying that the production house was trying to earn TRPs by exploiting a tragedy.
 However, the production house refused to change the script.

 The 2015 film Rahasya (mystery) was inspired by the twin murders.
 Talvar, another 2015 film, written by Vishal Bhardwaj and directed by Meghna Gulzar, is also based on the Aarushi-Hemraj murder case.
 Resembling in treatment Akira Kurosawa's 1950 Japanese film Rashomon, Talvar depicts three contradictory accounts of the case, including the parents' version.

 Journalist Avirook Sen has written a book titled Aarushi, released in 2015.
 The book argues that Aarushi's parents are the victims of a miscarriage of justice.

-A digital content company, Arré, has created a podcast about this case titled Trial By Error: The Aarushi Files.
-Produced by Delhi-based film-making collective Jamun, the podcast has been aired on Arré and Saavn on a weekly basis since early May 2016.
+A digital content company, Arré created a 8 episode podcast about this case titled Trial By Error: The Aarushi Files.
+Produced by Delhi-based film-making collective Jamun, the podcast aired on Arré and Saavn on a weekly basis from 1st May to 10th June in 2016.

 The 2017 Tamil language movie Nibunan features a plot in which a young girl and a family servant are murdered by the girl's parents for having an affair.
 This story is seemingly inspired by Aarushi-Hemraj murder case.

 In October 2017, a four-part investigative documentary series Aarushi - Beyond Reasonable Doubt, which explores the arguments and circumstances of the case, its investigations, and the remaining unresolved questions, premiered on Channel NewsAsia.
 Commissioned by Channel NewsAsia, it was produced by StoryTeller Films.

 In November 2017 a Star World original production in association with HBO Asia released a crime documentary mini series called The Talwars: Behind Closed Doors.